French Lentil Stew with Sausage

 - 2 medium carrots peeled and diced

-- 3 stalks celery peeled and diced
+- 3 ribs of celery peeled and diced

 - 3 garlic cloves minced